kent-map/kent/landscape/literary-stour.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/f/ff/H.E._Bates.jpg" label="H.E.
 Bates.
 Photo taken by the author's wife, Marjorie Bates, C1932 at their home in Kent" attribution="Pipplepop, via Wikimedia Commons" license="CC BY-SA 4.0">
 <param ve-map center="Q2470003" zoom="15">

-At the time of the Battle of Britain H.E.
-Bates's brother-in-law comes to visit, and they decide:
+At the time of the Battle of Britain, H.E.
+Bates's brother-in-law came to visit, and they decided:
 <br><br>
 'We would go fishing.
 I myself hadn’t fished for years and neither of us had a hook or line to our name.
 Accordingly we went out and spent some magnificent sum, about two pounds I imagine, on the two cheapest rods we could find, hooks, lines, floats and shot.
 We dug vast quantities of worms and mixed great puddings of paste.
 We then armed ourselves with beer, cheese and sandwiches and set off finally for the two pretty little lakes that lie in the centre of the village, one of them containing an island of quince trees, with the limpid narrow young River Stour running alongside them by woods of alder and hazel and here and there under big old horse chestnuts and half drowned ancient willows.
 <br><br>